-The Anglo-American concept of class action does not exist in Switzerland.
-Swiss courts deal with proceedings involving multiple parties by relying on existing procedural instruments, in particular, the 'association' claim for clubs and organizations (so-called group action) and the general joinder of claims filed separately but which are, in substance, closely connected.
+The Anglo-American concept of class action does not (yet) exist in Switzerland.
+This is likely to change in the near future with the ongoing revision of the SCCP.
+Currently, Swiss courts deal with proceedings involving multiple parties by relying on existing procedural instruments, in particular, the 'association' claim for clubs and organizations (so-called group action) and the general joinder of claims filed separately but which are, in substance, closely connected.